 Recipe Development Process:

-• Research Phase: Study similar recipes across cookbooks, food magazines, and other blogs to understand fundamental techniques and ingredient ratios.
+• Research: Review cookbooks, magazines, and blogs to understand techniques and ingredient ratios.

-• Refinement: Gather feedback from taste testers and make final adjustments before publishing.
+• Refinement: Ask taste testers for input and adjust before publishing.

 Ethical Attribution Practices: